apollographql/rover-init-starters/start-with-typescript/getting-started.md

 5. Click `► GetProducts` to run the request.
 You'll get a response back with data for the product's id, name, and description; exactly the properties you asked for in the query! 🎉

+When you want to test your subgraph in isolation, visit http://localhost:4001.

 ### To the supergraph

 A supergraph is composed of one or more subgraphs (right now, you're only starting with one), and can be accessed with a single endpoint.

 1. In a _new_ terminal window, run the `rover dev` command provided in the output of `rover init` under **Next steps**.
-The `dev` command starts a local development session and gives you access to Sandbox.
+The `dev` command starts a local development session with a supergraph.
+2. In the browser, go to http://localhost:4000, where `rover dev` is running and gives you access to Sandbox.
 Make sure you still have the subgraph server running from the previous section.
-2. In Sandbox, paste the same GraphQL query in the **Operation** section:
+3. In Sandbox, paste the same GraphQL query in the **Operation** section:

 ```
 query GetProducts {